psychoinformatics-de/rdm-course/_episodes/91-branching.md

 **Merging timelines - I**

 And in theory, when the results look good, we can take a good look at the timeline we created and deem it worthy of "a merge" - getting integrated into the default branches' timeline.
 How does it work?
-It involves jumps between branches:
+It involves jumps between branches: We switch to (_checkout_) the central branch and integrate (_merge_) the branch to get its changes.

 <table>
 <tr>